All Episodes

 Nice to have you with us, sir.

-Uh, thanks for uh talking to me, Russ.
+Thanks for talking to me, Rush.

 You bet.

-They are they're obviously caches for enemy weapons.
+They're obviously caches for enemy weapons.

-And but they don't demonize them for doing so, you know, putting anti-aircraft on top of hospitals and stuff, which is against the law of land warfare.
+But they don't demonize them for doing so, you know, putting anti-aircraft on top of hospitals and stuff, which is against the law of land warfare.

 More and more of them are.

-Um two basic things.
+It's two things.

-France, you can't you wouldn't believe the level of anti Semitism there.
+France, you can't, you wouldn't believe the level of anti-Semitism there.

 But you've got more and more people now that are starting to see this another way.

-In fact, in Israel's an interesting study.
+In fact, Israel is an interesting study.

 You know, Israel is a very, very liberal bunch of people.

-Israel's a very socially liberal comp uh country.
+Israel's a very socially liberal country.

 There's a whole bunch of positive stuff in this.

-They are they're launching missiles out of homes.
+They're launching missiles out of homes.

 When they find out where these people are, they're going and getting them.